movermeyer/ImportFromTodoist/docs/design_decisions.md

 ## Creating the Mapping

-Issues were the obvious parallel to Todoist Task.
+Issues were the obvious parallel to Todoist Tasks.
+While I did not take this for granted, it did not take much examination of the problem to convince myself that this was a reasonable choice.
+From there, it was a matter of implementing the 4 views.

 ### "Label View"